vikingeducation/prep_basics/test-yourself-answers.md

 #### Example Question

 An awesome explanation about why this thing is amazing in plain-english that anyone can understand.
 You know what's also awesome?
 Learning.
 And puppies.
+Don't forget waffles.

 *Contributed by [Erik Trautman](http://github.com/eriktrautman)*